EddyLuten/bhreia.com/docs/geography/settlements/korbans-landing.md

 ??? danger "DM Only: Blue Streak"
     The blue streak on the map represents the path of destruction that [[amalchi]] caused while flying over the city.
 The temple and the houses are being rebuilt, but are still mostly in ruins.

+??? danger "DM Only: Lighthouse"
+    The lighthouse keeper is a wizard, and has a magic shop at the bottom of the tower in what's usually the keeper's house.

 ## Demographics

 Population estimates: